What is Dinner: A Love Story?

 Who am I?

-I’m Jenny Rosenstrach, a New-York-based food writer and New York Times bestselling cookbook author, and I’ve written Dinner: A Love Story for over a decade.
+I’m Jenny Rosenstrach, a New-York-based food writer and New York Times bestselling cookbook author, and I’ve written Dinner: A Love Story for 15 years.
 My most recent book series, The Weekday Vegetarians and The Weekday Vegetarians: Get Simple are about a vow we made in my house five years ago that goes like this: Eat less meat, sort of.
 In other words, we only eat our roast chickens and pork chops on the weekend, fueling ourselves with mostly plant-based meals from Monday to Friday.

 If you want to go down the Dinner A Love Story rabbit hole, you can also head over to NPR, The New York Times, New York, The Wall Street Journal, Salon, Food 52, Real Simple or Bon Appétit, where I was a columnist for seven years, or to the beloved, mega-popular Cup of Jo, where I write about a lot of things — but mostly food.
 You can of course find me on Instagram.